 The EGI-Engage project organised a day of face-to-face meetings on the Monday ahead of the forum and three co-located meetings took place on Friday, 13 November.

-The forum attracted the sponsorship of both public and commercial organisations.
+The forum attracted the sponsorship of both public and commercial organisations: the PRISMA project, TIM Impresa Simplice, Engineering, Fondazione Cassa di Risparmio di Puglia, Politecnico di Bari.
+The event also counted with the institutional support of: the Region of Puglia, the Municipality of Bari and the University of Bari.

 Event website: http://cf2015.egi.eu/